 2. Bedford Reservation | Bedford

 Why I love it: Honestly, I had a really hard time ranking this as number two.
 I have a lot of fond memories in this area.
 My husband proposed to me on the small wooden platform that overlooks Bridal Veil Falls, so I’m a little biased.
 I love this area any time of year.
 The creek is a blast to venture down to in the summer when the water is low.
 There are some hidden waterfalls that are absolute gems.
 In addition to cool trails by the water, this reservation features a deep gorge carved out by Tinker’s Creek, with a picturesque overlook that is a sight to see when the leaves change in the fall.
 This park is perfect for hikers, bikers and horse back riders!

 1. Brecksville Reservation | Brecksville

 Why I love it: Every time I visit this park I find a new area to fall in love with.
-Station Road Trailhead is probably my favorite area in this park to explore.
-While there is some beautiful views along the paved trails, where you really need to go is the unmarked areas of the park.. there are some pretty epic waterfalls to see*.
+Deer Lick Cave and Station Road Trailhead* are probably my favorite areas in this park to explore.
+While there is some beautiful views along the paved trails, where you really need to go is the unmarked areas of the park.. there are some pretty epic waterfalls to see.
 This area is ranked as number for me because it includes three of my favorite spots, Twin Sister Falls, Greenwood Falls and Contour Falls.
 If you don’t appreciate some dirt trails, and possibly getting a little muddy/wet along the way, then you may not agree with me.
 When you’re in this area it doesn’t even feel like you’re in Ohio.
 It’s easy to get lost in this park for an entire day if you let yourself unplug from the outside world and just explore.

 Like I mentioned above, I had a really hard time picking just five, so I’ve included three “honorable mentions” listed and pictured below that I also love for different reasons.